-We have incurred significant losses since our inception, anticipate that we will continue to incur significant losses in 2016 and may continue to incur losses for the foreseeable future.
+We have incurred significant losses since our inception, anticipate that we will continue to incur significant losses in 2017 and may continue to incur losses for the foreseeable future.\

-Since our inception in 2005, we have focused primarily on development of our product candidate, Zalviso.
-While Zalviso remains an important asset to the Company, ARX-04 has become a focus.
-In September 2015, we announced that a pivotal Phase 3 study of ARX-04, SAP301, met all primary and secondary endpoints and in October 2015, we initiated SAP302, a Phase 3 study of ARX-04 in the emergency room.
-Based on feedback from the FDA, we expanded the clinical program for ARX-04 by approximately 160 additional patients to include individuals from specific populations and settings, in order to increase the ARX-04 safety database.
-Accordingly, we initiated the extension phase of the SAP302 study of ARX-04 in March 2016.
-In addition, a new study, known as SAP303, was also initiated in March 2016 in post-operative patients with moderate-to-severe acute pain.
-As a result, the completion of the Phase 3 clinical program for ARX-04 has been extended and our clinical trial expenses will increase.
-In addition, the FDA has requested an additional clinical trial for Zalviso, IAP312, prior to resubmission of the Zalviso NDA which will increase our development costs for the Zalviso program.
-We have incurred significant net losses in each year since our inception in July 2005, and as of March 31, 2016, we had an accumulated deficit of \$214.2 million.
+Since our inception in 2005 and until 2015, we focused primarily on development of our product candidate, ZALVISO.
+ZALVISO has now become a follow-on product candidate to the Company, while DSUVIA (known as ARX-04 outside the United States) has become the primary focus.
+In September 2015, we announced that a pivotal Phase 3 study of DSUVIA, SAP301, met all primary and secondary endpoints and in October 2015, we initiated SAP302, a Phase 3 study of DSUVIA in the emergency room.
+Based on feedback from the FDA, we expanded the clinical program for DSUVIA by 176 additional patients to include individuals from specific populations and settings, in order to increase the DSUVIA safety database.
+Accordingly, we expanded the population in the SAP302 study of DSUVIA and conducted an additional study, SAP303, in post-operative patients with moderate-to-severe acute pain, including elderly and organ impaired patients.
+As a result, the completion of the Phase 3 clinical program for DSUVIA was extended and our clinical trial expenses increased.
+In addition, the FDA has requested an additional clinical trial for ZALVISO, IAP312, prior to resubmission of the ZALVISO NDA which will increase our development costs for the ZALVISO program.
+We have incurred significant net losses in each year since our inception in July 2005, and as of March 31, 2017, we had an accumulated deficit of \$261.9 million.

 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
 To date, we have financed our operations primarily through the sale of equity securities, debt, government contract funding, sale of royalty and milestones, and proceeds from our commercial partner, Grünenthal.
 The size of our future net losses will depend, in part, on the rate of future expenditures and our ability to generate revenues.
-We expect to continue to incur substantial expenses as we continue our research and development activities for our product candidates, including addressing issues raised by the FDA related to regulatory review of Zalviso, as well as to support manufacturing and supply of Zalviso in Europe for Grünenthal.
-To date, none of our product candidates have been commercialized, and if ARX-04, Zalviso, or our other product candidates are not successfully developed or commercialized, or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
+We expect to continue to incur substantial expenses as we continue our research and development activities for our product candidates, including addressing issues raised by the FDA related to regulatory review of ZALVISO, as well as to support manufacturing and supply of ZALVISO in Europe for Grünenthal.
+While Grünenthal has begun the commercial launch of ZALVISO in the EU, if DSUVIA (known as ARX-04 outside the United States), ZALVISO, or our other product candidates are not successfully developed or commercialized, or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
 Our success is also dependent on obtaining regulatory approval to market our product candidates outside of the United States through current and future collaborations which may not materialize or prove to be successful.